JP-Kelly/projects/README.md

 * **WordPress:**
     * Experienced in using WordPress for website content management and development.
+    * Significant experience with Contensis Management System for building and maintaining websites.
     * Proficient in customising themes and using plugins.

 ### 🖥️ Operating Systems / Environments